h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Contour_Plot_Visual_Examples.md

 This visualization demonstrates how correlation affects our uncertainty about one variable given knowledge of the other, with stronger correlation leading to more predictable relationships.

-### Visual Question 2: Contour Plots for Non-Gaussian Distributions
+### Example 8: Contour Plots for Non-Gaussian Distributions

 **Question**: How do contour plots represent complex non-Gaussian probability distributions, and what insights can be gained from these visualizations?